 About the Blog

 Our bloggers include editors at Education Next magazine and others who have written for the magazine.
-Education Next is a quarterly journal of opinion and research about education policy published by the Hoover Institution at Stanford University, and additionally sponsored by the Program on Education Policy and Governance at Harvard University and the Thomas B. Fordham Foundation.
+Education Next is a quarterly journal of opinion and research about education policy published by the Education Next Institute, Inc., and additionally sponsored by the Program on Education Policy and Governance at Harvard University.